zenizeni0918/AttractingContributors-color/README.md

+# What is OpenWorldGame
+A genre that has increased due to the evolution of game machines.
+In contrast to the open world game, the game called the box garden type is divided into sections with stages, and loading time is required to move between sections.
+In the open world game, the play stage becomes one big map, so there is no need to load when moving between areas, and the player can move around freely.

 # Attracting Contributors
 As part of the Software Engineering Class, we would like to simulate how Open Source Projects start and try to attract potential contributions.